Cancel Car Insurance in Germany (2026)

 - Within Germany: Request the Schadenfreiheitsrabatt-Bescheinigung from your old insurer.
 Your new insurer applies the same class automatically.

-- From abroad to Germany: EU/EEA countries are fully recognized.
-For non-EU countries (USA, Canada, Japan, Australia), most insurers accept claims history with documentation.
-Get a damage history certificate from your foreign insurer — translated to German or English if needed.
+- From abroad to Germany: EU and EEA countries are fully recognized.
+For non-EU countries (USA, Canada, Japan, Australia), most German insurers accept foreign claims history with documentation.
+Get a damage history certificate from your previous insurer, translated to German or English if needed.

-- Validity: Your SF-Klasse certificate is valid for up to 7 years.
-After 7 years without a German policy, you lose your accumulated discount.
+- Time limit: Your SF-Klasse certificate is valid for up to 7 years.
+After 7 years without a German policy, you lose the accumulated discount and start over.

 Common Mistakes Foreigners Make

-- Canceling without new insurance — driving uninsured is a criminal offense, not just a fine
+- Canceling without new insurance.
+Driving uninsured is a criminal offense in Germany, not a fine.
+Get your eVB number before you cancel anything.

-- Using email for pre-2016 contracts — email is not legally valid for old contracts; insurer can reject the cancellation
+- Using email for pre-2016 contracts.
+Email cancellation is not legally valid for contracts signed before October 1, 2016.
+Your insurer can simply reject it, and you will have missed the deadline.

 Key Takeaways

-- Deadline: November 30 — cancellation must arrive (not just be sent) by this date
+- November 30: your cancellation must arrive (not just be sent) by this date.

-- Premium increase = Sonderkündigung right — you can cancel within 1 month, any time of year
+- Premium going up?
+You can cancel within 1 month, any time of year.

-- Always request SF-Klasse certificate — losing it can cost you hundreds per year
+- Always request your SF-Klasse certificate.
+Losing it can cost hundreds per year.

-- Moving abroad?
-Get a §5c PflVG certificate — it’s recognized across the EU
+- Leaving Germany?
+Get a §5c PflVG certificate.
+Recognized across the EU.

 FAQ